aceturic/ASP.NET-MVC-PROJECT/README.md

 - [License](#license)

 ## Features
+Using my skid skills with burpsuite my tests indicates that there is no sql injection avaible(i am not too sure as i said my skid skills)
 ## Installation
 Open the solution and navigate in the solution explorer to appsettings.json and connect your database example:
 "ConnectionStrings": {